 - 1,000th Transplant:

-The Miller Family Heart & Vascular Institute at Cleveland Clinic Transplant Program completes its 1,000th heart transplant.
+The Heart, Vascular & Thoracic Institute at Cleveland Clinic Transplant Program completes its 1,000th heart transplant.
 Only two other hospitals across the nation achieve this milestone, according to the United Network for Organ Sharing.
 Although the Clinic performed its first heart transplant in 1968, it officially began a heart transplantation program in 1984.
-In 1998, the Miller Family Heart & Vascular Institute at Cleveland Clinic performed 113 heart transplants, marking a new world record for the number of heart transplants performed in a single year.
+In 1998, the Heart, Vascular & Thoracic Institute at Cleveland Clinic performed 113 heart transplants, marking a new world record for the number of heart transplants performed in a single year.
 The one-year survival rate for these patients was 95 percent, well above the national one-year survival rate average of 83 percent.
 In 2002, Cleveland Clinic was only one of 168 U.S. heart transplant programs to achieve better-than-expected patient survival rates at three different time periods after transplant, according to data released by the U.S. Organ Procurement and Transplantation Network and the Scientific Registry of Transplant Recipients.
 Cleveland Clinic's actual survival rate was 96.2 percent vs. an expected rate of 91.7 percent.

 - The SAPPHIRE (Stenting and Angioplasty with Protection in Patients at High Risk for Endarterectomy) study was the first study to compare carotid stenting with embolic protection to traditional open surgery to clear clogged neck arteries and restore blood flow to the brain in high-risk surgical patients.
 According to the study led by Jay Yadav, MD, Director of Vascular Intervention at the Cleveland Clinic, a minimally invasive procedure to clear plaque-filled neck arteries is as effective as traditional surgery in patients at high risk for open heart surgery.
 The minimally invasive treatment uses a stent in combination with a special filter to catch any emboli, or bits of plaque, that break free during the procedure.

-Cleveland Clinic was one of the earliest adopters of this new tissue based aortic valve.
-The Magna valve by Edwards Lifesciences represents new valve technology that has helped improve the hemodynamics and durability of bioprostheses.
+- Valve Hemodynamics: Cleveland Clinic was one of the earliest adopters of this new tissue based aortic valve.
+The Magna valve by Edwards Lifesciences represents new valve technology that has helped improve the hemodynamics and durability of bioprosthesis.
 Cleveland Clinic research and experience have demonstrated that for most patients, tissue valves provide the best option when valve replacement is required.

-The Miller Family Heart & Vascular Institute at Cleveland Clinic was one of eight leading transplant centers involved in the Cardiac Allograft Rejection Gene Expression Observational (CARGO) study to evaluate peripheral blood gene expression for cardiac transplantation acute rejection management.
+- AlloMap: The Heart, Vascular & Thoracic Institute at Cleveland Clinic was one of eight leading transplant centers involved in the Cardiac Allograft Rejection Gene Expression Observational (CARGO) study to evaluate peripheral blood gene expression for cardiac transplantation acute rejection management.
 AlloMap is a new blood sample based diagnostic test developed to manage the complex immunologic questions posed by cardiac transplant patients.
 Traditionally, a heart transplant patient has multiple biopsies on his/her transplanted heart (called an allograft), to detect evidence of rejection.
 The AlloMap molecular expression test offers a technologically advanced, less invasive alternative and is designed to reduce the need for endomyocardial biopsy.

 A Look Into The Future